Vanilla Overnight Oats

 High Fiber Morning Fuel

 Oats are one of my absolute favorite ingredients.
 Not only are they delicious whether used whole in oatmeal or ground as flour in scones, but they are also packed with fiber, a type of carbohydrate that many people fall short on.

-This breakfast also features other fiber-packed ingredients: chia seeds, which also happen to be high in iron, protein, and healthy fat, fruit, and nuts.
+Further, the breakfast here also features other fiber-packed ingredients: chia seeds, which also happen to be high in iron, protein, and healthy fat, fruit, and nuts.

 In addition to fiber, these vanilla overnight oats are packed with protein thanks to the Greek or Skyr yogurt and chia seeds.
 If you stir in nuts, seeds, or nut-butter you will add even more protein.
 To further maximize protein look for a milk that is high in protein (soy, dairy, and certain plant milks).